Get 20% OFF your perfect routine. Take our health quiz.

 Safer natural alternatives for breastfeeding mums

-If you're looking for gentle, safe support during breastfeeding, focus on evidence-backed, non-hormonal options that lactation counsellors typically approve.
+If you’re looking for gentle, safe support during breastfeeding, these are evidence-backed, non-hormonal options that lactation counsellors typically approve:

 1. Magnesium